It’s more than just polar bears being affected. The rapidly changing climate threatens our own future.

 A warming climate is having significant effects on our world.

-A closer look at changes to Arctic sea ice shows an unsettling trend.
+A closer look at changes to sea ice shows an unsettling trend.

-Sea ice loss from climate change is the primary threat to polar bears.
+Sea ice loss is affecting the polar bear’s way of life.

 It's not too late.
 Act now to effect change.